-My Japanese chashu pork recipe is tender simmered in a yummy soy sauce ginger based sauce.
+My Japanese chashu pork recipe is tender due to being simmered in a yummy soy sauce ginger based sauce.
 It still has a little bit of texture left unlike pulled pork.

-My family finish this chashu pork right away, so I usually make double the portion by the recipe below.
+My family finish this chashu pork right away, so I usually make a double batch of the recipe below.

-Enjoy and make one for yourself or hungry loved ones!!
+Enjoy and make one for yourself or for hungry loved ones!!